 - Turmeric bread

-I hope you enjoy this apple cinnamon bread as much as we do!
+I hope you enjoy this vegan apple cinnamon bread as much as we do!
 If you try it, please leave a comment below and rate the recipe to let me know how it was.
 Your feedback is so helpful!

 Let's stay in touch with Instagram, Pinterest and Facebook.
 Also, don't forget to subscribe to my newsletter to be sure not to miss anything.